-- Win or Lose: - Remove: campaign materials, signs, trash, etc. from outside the polling place; - Remove lawn signs; - File your 30 days after the election Campaign Finance Report; and - File your end of the year Campaign Finance Report by January 20th. - Win: - Be sworn in at the Town Clerks Office (You cannot act in an official capacity until you are sworn in). - Sign for the packet which contains: - Information on completing the Ethic Commission's on-line training program; - A copy of the, "Open Meeting Law Guide and Educational Materials," from the Office of the Attorney General; - A copy of the, "Summary of the Conflict of Interest Law for Municipal Employees" (Elected Officials are considered a Municipal Employees under the Conflict of Interest Law); and - A copy of, "A Guide to the Massachusetts Public Records Law." - Once you have completed the Ethics Commission's on-line training program, provide a copy of the completion certificate to the Town Clerk's Office.
+- Win or Lose: - Remove: campaign materials, signs, trash, etc. from outside the polling place; - Remove lawn signs; - File your Thirty (30) days after the election Campaign Finance Report (unless you filed an M109); and - File your end of the year Campaign Finance Report (unless you filed an M109) by January 20th. - Win: - Elected or Re-Elected: be sworn in at the Town Clerks Office (You cannot act in an official capacity until you are sworn in; you cannot vote and you do not count towards a quorum). - Sign for the packet which contains: - Information on completing the Ethic Commission's on-line training program; - A copy of the, "Open Meeting Law Guide and Educational Materials," from the Office of the Attorney General; - A copy of the, "Summary of the Conflict of Interest Law for Municipal Employees" (Elected Officials are considered a Municipal Employees under the Conflict of Interest Law); and - A copy of, "A Guide to the Massachusetts Public Records Law." - Complete the Ethics Commission's on-line training program.